mcrojo/iFunMed/README.md

 ![iFunMed Model Depiction](figures/PPplot.png)

-Considering FDR control of 5% (purple dashed line), there are 3 SNPs that have a non-zero effect for the direct effect model and 2 SNPs for the gene effect model.
+Considering posterior probability threshold of 0.5 (purple dashed line), there are 3 SNPs that have a non-zero effect for the direct effect model and 3 SNPs for the gene effect model.

 ### 4. Extra Information of `vemDirectSS` and `vemMedSS`